 Though technically in the Antarctic Peninsula region, expeditions to the Weddell Sea are often routes of their own, not including time on the Antarctic Peninsula proper.
 Weddell Sea expeditions aim to visit more secluded emperor penguin rookeries and some include helicopter transfers for a truly once-in-a-lifetime penguin encounter.

 How long does it take to cruise the Weddell Sea?
 Cruises specializing in a visit to the Weddell Sea average 13-16 days.

 The Ross Sea is a massive shallow bay located far southeast of New Zealand.
 Its remote location has kept it relatively untouched by humans.
 It is home to an amazing array of polar birds and marine life.
 The Ross Ice Shelf is a massive glacial wonder about the size of France.
 Trips to the Ross Sea are true polar expeditions.
 Some trips to the Ross Sea may begin or end in New Zealand or Australia.

 How long does it take to cruise to the Ross Sea?
 Cruises to the Ross Sea are among the longest and can take from 25-35 days.

 Each year there are a handful of specialty expeditions beyond the Antarctica Peninsula.
 If you have been to Antarctica before or are just seeking the ultimate polar adventure, these trips might be for you.

 Antarctic Air Cruises

-No longer a new option, air cruises offer an alternative to longer Antarctic cruises.
+No longer a new option, air cruises offer an alternative to longer routes to Antarctica that sail across the Drake Passage.
 An Antarctica air cruise utilizes one-way or round-trip flights from Punta Arenas, Chile, to the Antarctic Peninsula where guests board a ship.

 Solar Eclipse Cruises